-Wiley represents manufacturers, distributors, other employers and trade associations in the full range of Occupational Safety and Health Administration (OSHA) activities, including rulemaking and enforcement activities.
+Wiley represents manufacturers, distributors, other employers, and trade associations in rulemaking and enforcement activities by Occupational Safety and Health Administration (OSHA).

-Our practice includes working with OSHA and analogous state agencies, both informally and through rulemaking proceedings, on the development, enforcement, and revision of regulatory standards.
-Members of our team represent clients before the OSHA and state agencies in seeking favorable regulatory interpretations.
-We also advise companies and trade associations on the requirements of OSHA’s Hazard Communication (HazCom) regulations for labeling and Safety Data Sheets (SDS) and their interaction with requirements of other statutes, such as those administered by the Consumer Product Safety Commission and the U.S. Department of Transportation, and under California Proposition 65 and other state laws, and on compliance with hazardous chemical-specific safety standards such as Permissible Exposure Limits for particulates, worker medical removal standards, and OSHA regulations governing the implementation of those standards under the “hierarchy of controls.”
+Our practice includes working with OSHA and analogous state agencies on the development, enforcement, and revision of regulatory standards.
+We represent clients before the OSHA and state agencies in seeking favorable regulatory interpretations.
+We also advise companies and trade associations on the requirements of OSHA’s Hazard Communication (HazCom) regulations for labeling and Safety Data Sheets (SDS) and their interaction with requirements of other statutes, such as those administered by the Consumer Product Safety Commission and the U.S. Department of Transportation, and under California Proposition 65 and other state laws.
+We also advise companies on compliance with hazardous chemical-specific safety standards such as Permissible Exposure Limits for particulates, worker medical removal standards, and OSHA regulations governing the implementation of those standards under the so-called “hierarchy of controls.”

 Representative Recent Experience: